Attorney Fee Deferrals

 How Are Fee Deferrals Established?

-Our financial team develops a customized strategy that works best for the attorney and his or her family.
+Our attorney fee deferral consultants develop a customized strategy that works best for the attorney and his or her family.
 The best wealth management approach for most of our lawyer clients is a well-diversified individual stock portfolio that is mid- and large-cap dividend growth heavy.

 Payments can be made either to you or to your firm.
 Fee payments can be affected by factors including the type of incorporation the firm has (an LLC or PC, for example), dissolution plans of the firm, tax advantages, and others.